vippsas/vipps-report-api/api-guide/settlement.md

     Ledger-- Bulk payout -->Bank([Merchant's bank account])
 ```

-The ledger has its own `ledgerId`, so the first step in using the report API is
+The ledger has its own `ledgerId`, so the first step in using this API is
 to fetch the list of ledgers you have access to.
 If you are integrating a single
 merchant it may be enough to hit this endpoint once manually to identify
 the `ledgerId`.
 An example response from